 The finished product segment manufactures and sells products that are purchased and used by end customers as designed.
-Within the finished product segment, there are five separate businesses: Blaze King, Slimline, Marketing Impact, ACR and Capital I. Beginning in Q3 2023, IHT will also form part of this segment.
+Within the finished product segment, there are six separate businesses: Blaze King, Slimline, Marketing Impact, ACR, Capital I and IHT.

 Blaze King